dvudd/CI_PP3/README.md

 3. Exit
 ### Typing test
 ![Typing test](readme_images/speedtype_scrot2.webp)
-Here the user is presented with rows of random words, the goal is to type as many as possible until the timer runs out.
-Letters are color coded depending on if the user types the corret character or not.
+Here, the user is presented with rows of random words.
+The goal is to type as many as possible until the timer runs out.
+Letters are color-coded depending on whether the user types the correct character or not.
 New rows are presented as the user completes a row.
 ### Results
 ![Results](readme_images/speedtype_scrot3.webp)
-When the timer runs out the results are shown, and the user has the options to return to the main menu.\ For more details about WPM and accuracy, see the [Caculations](#calculations) section.
+When the timer runs out, the results are shown, and the user has the option to return to the main menu.
+For more details about WPM and accuracy, see the [Calculations](#calculations) section.
 ## Development
 ### Project Inception and Flowchart
 ![Flowchart](readme_images/flowchart.png)\
-The project started by creating a flowchart to outline and visualise the basic mechanics.
-After that a fairly long period of trial and error, I especially struggled with matching the rows of words and user input lists along with the cursor position.
+The project started by creating a flowchart to outline and visualize the basic mechanics.
+After that a fairly long period of trial and error, I especially struggled with matching the rows of words and user input lists with the cursor position.
 ### Look and feel
 One goal for the project was to have a modern and minimalistic aesthetic.
-To achieve that I decided to use the Curses library which offers the flexibility to position text utilizing the whole screen.
+To achieve that, I decided to use the curses library, which offers the flexibility to position text and utilize the whole screen.
 Curses also offers the ability to color text with decorations such as underlines.
 ### Calculations
 The speed of typing is commonly measured in Words Per Minute (WPM).\
 WPM is calculated using the following formula: